leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 canonical = "https://elogii.com/blog/delivery-tactics-to-grow-operations/"
 categories = ["Delivery Management"] date = 2020-07-31T10:00:00Z
-description = "This post contains 12 proven tactics to grow your delivery operations in a matter of days.
-Not only that, but each strategy lets you scale your delivery as you thrive." image = "/blog/uploads/tactics-to-grow-delivery-operations.jpg" tags = ["Delivery Logistics", "Delivery Management Platform"] title = "12 Tactics to Grow Your Delivery Operations (in 2022)"
+description = "Here are 12 proven tactics to drive growth in your delivery operations.
+Best of all, each strategy lets you scale your delivery as you thrive." image = "/blog/uploads/tactics-to-grow-delivery-operations.jpg" tags = ["Delivery Logistics", "Delivery Management Platform"] title = "12 Tactics to Grow Your Delivery Operations (in 2022)"